 We do things a little differently around here, a little granola, a little hippy.
-Cloth diapering, elimination communication, and other Montessori things, like these developmental subscription toys and now, NO CRIB!
+Cloth diapering (blog post), elimination communication (blog post), and other Montessori things, like these developmental subscription toys and now, NO CRIB (this blog has 9 things you'll want to know)!

 We have been doing a Montessori floor bed for about a year.
 And, I can honestly say I am SO glad we decided to skip the crib.
 It works great for our family.
-It saves money, I can side nurse her to sleep and she has independence in her -childproofed- room.
+It saved money, I can side nurse her to sleep and she has independence in her -childproofed- room.
+I made an Amazon Store for things you might consider buying to childproof if you're considering this.

-Our daughter is 13 months now and we’ve been doing this (and cosleeping) since she was born.
+Our daughter is 13 months now and we've been doing this and cosleeping (blog for what to know to do it safely) since she was born.

 In this blog, I'm going to tell you about our experience without a crib, using a floor bed, and what I have learned after a year of doing it!